Do I Need a Texas Criminal Defense Attorney?

 Do not be fooled into forsaking your rights in an effort to maintain the appearance of innocence.
 Plenty of innocent people are found guilty, so do yourself a favor and reach out to a criminal defense attorney sooner rather than later.

-Further, if you are being questioned in relation to a crime, cutting your losses and moving directly toward calling an attorney is a sound approach.
+Further, if you are being questioned about a crime, cutting your losses and moving directly toward calling an attorney is a sound approach.
 Again, the police are questioning you because they believe you played a role, and the distance between being questioned and being charged is often short.

 What Should I Do If I Am Arrested for a Crime?